lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork26.md

 	this assignment.

 ## Learning outcomes
+* Practice using `realloc`
-* Practice creating a simple linked list
+* Practice checking whether a memory allocation was successful
+* Practice freeing memory

 ## Assignment